-At one time DINOSAURS lived in Australia, and many fossils have been found.
+At one time DINOSAURS lived in Australia.
+There are several fossil sites and many fossils have been found.
 In 1953, an ankle bone of a dinosaur was found in Victoria.
 In 1981, it was confirmed that the bone belonged to the lineage that led to Australovenator.
-In 2005, David Elliott stumbled across fossils when he was herding sheep in the northern Australian town of Winton.
-After more than 10 years of work, a team of scientists officially published their discovery and named the species Savannasaurus elliottorum after the the Elliott family and the grassy region where they discovered it.
-In the same paper, they also published their discovery in 2009 of a skull belonging to another Australian titanosaur, Diamantinasaurus matildae.
+In 2005 fossils of a dinosaur were found and in October 2016 it it was named Savannasaurus.
+In 2009 the skull of a Australian titanosaur, Diamantinasaurus Matildae was discovered.
 In 2017 the largest known dinosaur footprints were discovered in Western Australia.
 The National Dinosaur Museum in Canberra follows the evolution of life, with a particular focus on dinosaurs.

 EDUCATION in Australia is primarily the responsibility of the states and territories.
 Each state or territory government provides funding and regulates the public and private schools within its governing area.
 It is free and compulsory.
 Children must attend school between the ages of 5 and 15-17, depending on the state or territory, and date of birth.
 A certificate is given when student completes their tenth year.
-Australia has had to improvise to meet the educational needs of children in remote areas.
-Schools have internet access and there are opportunities for online studies.
+Australia provides for the educational needs of children in remote areas.
+Schools have internet access and there are opportunities to study online .
 Australia also has Private Schools and Homeschooling is becoming popular.

 Australia has thousands of FLOWERS.
 The native flowers of Australia are the most diverse and varied in the world and new plants are being discovered every day.
 The Golden Wattle is the National Flower of Australia.
 It belongs to the Acacia family and the Australian coat of arms depicts a spray of it.
 The national colors of green and gold are based on the foliage and flowers of this plant.
 Some regions of Australia have a floral emblem.
 Western Australia has a wide range of wildflowers.